 Meaning: A Pure & Gentle Heart

 In perhaps one of the most symbolic flowers in Japan, the cherry blossom is ever present in folklore and culture.
 Taking its meaning from purity and gentleness of heart, the sakura is symbolic of the principle of “mono no aware”, which communicates the awareness of impermanence.
+As such, it is often found in art and even provides the inspiration for many popular tattoo designs.
 This flower most closely illustrates that principle by its brilliant, short-lived blooming season.
 This brief period serves as a reminder to live with our best intentions, staying aware of the gentle, ephemeral nature of life, because it is indeed short.

 Hinageshi: Red Poppy